 “How can I insulate the walls of my old house without tearing down the plaster walls?”
 This is by far the biggest insulating dilemma faced by historic home owners.
 Can it be done?
-YES!
-You don’t have to tear down your plaster walls to insulate them.
-I’ll show you how.
+Yes.
+Should it be done?
+That is another question.

 Insulating the Floors

 If you have a basement or crawl space the best way to insulate the floors of the living space above is much the same as the attic, by installing batts into the stud bays of floor joists.
 It will be a slow process in tight crawl spaces, but once it’s finished you won’t have to do it again and your floors will be much more comfortable year round.